Tolkien fandom: 1960s

 Foster attributes the surge of Tolkien fandom in the United States of the mid-1960s to a combination of the hippie subculture and anti-war movement pursuing "mellow freedom like that of the Shire" and "America's cultural Anglophilia" of the time, fuelled by a bootleg paperback version of The Lord of the Rings published by Ace Books followed up by an authorised edition by Ballantine Books.
 The hippie following latched onto the book, giving its own spin to the work's interpretation, such as the Dark Lord Sauron's representing the United States military draft during the Vietnam War.
 Tolkien described this as a "deplorable cultus" and stated that "Many young Americans are involved in the stories in a way that I'm not", but nevertheless admitted that "... even the nose of a very modest idol [...] cannot remain entirely untickled by the sweet smell of incense!"
 Fan attention became so intense that Tolkien had to take his phone number out of the public directory.

-The embracing of the work by American 1960s counter-culture made it an easy target for mockery, as in Harvard Lampoon's parody Bored of the Rings, where Tom Bombadil becomes "Tim Benzedrine", and Bilbo Baggins becomes "Dildo Bugger".
+The embracing of the work by American 1960s counter-culture made it an easy target for mockery, as in Harvard Lampoon's 1969 parody Bored of the Rings, where Tom Bombadil becomes "Tim Benzedrine", and Bilbo Baggins becomes "Dildo Bugger".
 The Lord of the Rings acquired immense popularity in the emerging hacker culture from the mid-1960s, and the technological subcultures of scientists, engineers, and computer programmers.
 It figured as one of the major inspirations of the nascent video game industry and the evolution of fantasy role-playing games.

 1970s to 1980s

 Isaac Asimov, who had read The Lord of the Rings three times by Tolkien's death in September 1973, wrote a Black Widowers short story as tribute to the fellow author.
 "Nothing Like Murder" (1974) mentions college students forming Tolkien societies at Columbia and elsewhere.

 Interest in The Lord of the Rings led to several attempts to adapt it for the film medium, most of which were largely unsuccessful.
 Filmmaker Ralph Bakshi succeeded in securing the rights to produce an animated feature film version, part one of what was originally planned as a two-part adaptation of the story.
 Bakshi produced the film using, among other animation techniques, rotoscoping, shooting a majority of the film in live-action first before transferring the live footage to animation.
-While the film had, and continues to have, a mixed critical reaction, it was a financial success, costing USD 8 million to produce, and grossing over USD 30 million at the box office.
+While the film has had a mixed critical reaction, it was a financial success, costing USD 8 million to produce, and grossing over USD 30 million at the box office.
 Despite this fact, United Artists, the film's original distributor, refused to fund a sequel, leaving the project incomplete.